Koushul/RfamSearch/README.md

 # RfamSearch

-Search the Rfam database for a large number of sequences in parallel.
+Simple but high performance Rfam client to search for RNAs

 ![plot](./figures/code.png)